Buying a home

 If you fit any of the criteria above, these are the ways we can help…

-This is a low cost home-ownership product where you buy a new build property at a discounted price.
+Formerly known as Discount Market Sale, this is a low cost home-ownership product where you buy a new build property at a discounted price.
 The discount will vary depending on the property and sale price.
 This is possible because when the development was negotiated with the council, this discount was agreed.
 It's to help low and middle income earners get onto the property ladder.

 The purchaser buys the percentage of the property available after the discount.
 When s/he sells the property, it has to be sold at this same percentage of the property value, which must be agreed by us.
 Applicants will need a mortgage and/or savings to cover the discounted price of the property.